 - Make your reservations for BRICKS and Master Builder Class at Check-in.

 - Allow time to explore the hotel and the room.
 There are many things to see at the hotel and you don’t want to be rushed.

 - Located 53 miles from Orlando International Airport.

-- We have visited the park and then stayed at the resort and have stayed then visited the park.
-I suggest a day at the park followed by a night at the resort.
+- I recommend a day at the park followed by a night at the resort.
 Check-in early and take advantage of early entry.